 Three Things to Know

 Edina’s leadership has failed to follow the 2008 Comp Plan.
 That document envisioned a 3% population increase by 2030.
 By 2018 Edina had already met its 2030 target.
 That isn’t supposed to happen.
 Interestingly Jim Hovland, Mike Fischer and Kevin Staunton were all instrumental in the crafting and approving of the 2008 Comp Plan.
-Gentlemen, what’s going on?
+What’s going on?

 Comp Plans give cities the authority to approve or deny decisions on utilities, transportation, land use, recreation, and housing.
 Maybe not in Edina!